autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/message-guidelines.md

 If a specific field is not always required, it is expected be noted as`optional` or `reserved`.

-- An `optional` field may not contain valid value, so the susbcriber/client must check if it is valid or not.
+- An `optional` field may not contain valid value, so the subscriber/client must check if it is valid or not.
 For such field, default value should be provided.
 - A `reserved` field is reserved for future usages.
-The publisher/server side has no resonsibility on the content.
+The publisher/server side has no responsibility on the content.

 The user can learn about the message information by calling